 You will want to ensure that every single team participant is equipped with everything they need to complete their tasks and ensure that the products ultimately reach the end users.

 This can be hard if you lack resources, don’t have experience in this area, or haven’t had enough time to put together an employee manual.
-However, by following the tips below on how to help maintain high motivation in your QA team, you can certainly motivate anyone to meet the company’s targets.
+Motivated QA teams don’t just hit targets, they shatter them.
+When your testers feel genuinely invested, quality metrics can jump by nearly 40%.

 Acknowledge and praise their work